-As Administrator, Freddie Mac currently assigns a six-character, unique numeric or alphanumeric designation, or "PC Pool Number," to each PC Pool.
+As Administrator, Freddie Mac assigns a six-character, unique numeric or alphanumeric designation, or "PC Pool Number," to each PC Pool.
 The first two (or three, in some instances) characters of a PC Pool Number are known as its "Prefix."
 The Prefix indicates some basic information about the PC Pool, such as its term and the general type of Mortgages within the PC Pool.
-We have attached as Appendix II a list of frequently used Prefixes as of the date of this Offering Circular.
+The Prefixes are listed on www.freddiemac.com/mbs.
 Prefixes are subject to change (including modification, discontinuance or the addition of new ones) at any time.
-You should refer to our internet website for the most current list of Prefixes.

 On February 26, 2019, FHFA announced that, acting as Conservator, it has directed the Enterprises to modify their pooling practices with respect to all fixed-rate products such that the rate on any mortgage in a pool backing a given security be not more than 112.5 basis points greater than the coupon on that security.
-For more information, see Freddie Mac-Single Security Initiative, the future of the Gold PC, the CSP and Commingling-Loan Note Rate Pooling Restrictions.
+FHFA also directed the Enterprises to limit the maximum servicing fee for each loan to no more than 50 basis points; the 50 basis point maximum servicing fee includes the standard 25 basis point servicing fee.
+These changes were effective for mortgages sold to the Enterprises with settlement dates on and after June 3, 2019.
+In addition, the FHFA has instructed the Enterprises to monitor the weighted average coupon of fixed-rate mortgage-backed securities and take actions as appropriate such that the weighted average coupon of fixed-rate mortgage-backed securities would be generally consistent with historical levels.